SC-Develop/SCD-ImgServer/README.md

    QString destPath   = "/sicily/caltanissetta/";

    // uncomment one of below line to execute the related command: only one command can be executed at time
-   // each commend can be execture only if no command (connection) is currently running.
+   // each command can be execture only if no command (connection) is currently running.

    imgc.ret = imgc.sendFile(filePath,destPath);                    // send a file to img server (PUT => upload)